*Price of the test:

 Fats, oils, flours, nuts, animal foods, and mixes

-Products should be at least 3% fat to make this method applicable.
+Products should be at least 3% fat in order to obtain reportable results.

 Egg yolks, low-fat samples, or any matrix from which the fat cannot be extracted using petroleum ether

 Sample Size Requirements:

 Please provide a sample of at least 100g to ensure results are representative of the sample submitted.

 At least 0.50 grams of fat extracted from food products is needed to run this analysis.

 meq/kg of fat – millequivalents of peroxide – oxygen per/kg